 Can I continue to work remotely?

-Many employees have experienced benefits from remote work, including enhanced work-life balance and increased productivity.
+We appreciate the dedication of our faculty and staff during the pandemic.
 Where possible and appropriate, we encourage department leaders to be flexible.
-However, some university activities are best conducted on campus.
-Regardless, all employees — regardless of position — are expected to be on campus for at least part of their work week to continue facilitating a culture of collaboration and community.
 Please speak with your supervisor about department expectations and your options, including flexible work arrangements and hybrid schedules.
+However, some university activities are best conducted on campus to support students, faculty, staff, and other customers.
+All employees — regardless of position — are expected to be on campus for at least part of their work week to continue facilitating a culture of collaboration, engagement, and community.

 What do I need to do before coming to campus?